AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ![plot](./Screenshots/project_analysis_unused.png)

 ## To list all references towards selected assets..
-..select the assets and use a context menu option "Find References in Project".
+..select the assets and use a context menu option "[DH] Find References in Project".
 It will open the "SelectedAssetsReferencesWindow" window with the results.
+There is also an option "[DH] Find References in Project (Previous Cache)" which will try to use the dependencies database cache from the previous launch and so will perform much faster.
+This might be useful if for example you want to run multiple analysis without changing assets.

 | Context Menu  | Result Window |
 | ------------- | ------------- |